markcheret/footnotes/readme.txt

 == Changelog ==

+= 2.1.1d2 =
+- Bugfix: Libraries: jQuery UI: properly pick the libraries registered by WordPress needed for tooltips

 = 2.1.1d1 =
 - Bugfix: Libraries: jQuery UI: load in header not in footer in case it matters for fixing tooltips
 - Bugfix: Layout: Ref container: Footnote numbers: disabled bottom border for theme compatibility